 Longueville Sporting Club

-For only $12 a punter, this barefoot bowlo has got us hooked.
-Play a few rounds to determine the champ and head inside for their Gymea Grill for a good steak dinner with some crispy fries.
+For only $12 a punter, this barefoot bowlo has us hooked.
+Play a few rounds to determine the champ and head inside to the Gymea Grill for a solid steak dinner with some crispy fries.
 You know what to do team—it’s time to gather your crew.

 South Cronulla Bowling Club

-A quick walk from the beach, grab your mates after a dip to have a bowls sesh.
-Slip off your thongs and see if you’ve got the skills on par with your trash talk.
+A quick walk from the beach, South Cronulla Bowling Club is a great spot for a post-swim barefoot bowls session.
 Make sure you stop over on a Friday night for their BBQ with steaks, kebabs and sausages.
 Now, that’s an Aussie summer session.

 Taren Point Bowling Club

-Who can pass up the chance for a classic sausage sanga-barefoot bowls package?
-For only $20 per person, you and your mates can bowl in style with a sizzle awaiting your win (or loss).
+Who can pass up the chance for a classic sausage sanga and barefoot bowls package?
+For only $20 per person, at Taren Point Bowling Club you and your mates can bowl in style with a sizzle awaiting your win (or loss).
 Brush up on your aim because it’s going down.

 Bondi Bowling Club

-Bondi Bowling Club has become the unlikely hit of the Eastern Suburbs—this 80-year-old institution is quickly welcoming a new generation.
-With a revamped menu featuring oysters and share plates plus your regular steak and schnitzel fare, Bondi Bowls may just be your new regular.
+Bondi Bowling Club has become the unlikely hit of the Eastern Suburbs—this 80-year-old institution has welcomed a new generation keen to hit the bowling green and knock back beers in the sun.
+With a revamped menu featuring oysters and share plates, plus your regular steak and schnitzel fare, Bondi Bowls may just be your new regular.
 They even host live music on Thursday nights.
-Well, we’re sold.

 Clovelly Bowling & Recreation Club

-We’re calling it—this bowlo has the best view in Sydney.
-You’ve probably seen your mates snap gorge pics at this iconic bowling location because the view involves uninterrupted ocean vistas.
+We’re calling it—this is the bowlo with the best view in Sydney, maybe even the whole state.
+You’ve probably seen your mates snap sweet pics at this iconic bowling location because the view involves uninterrupted ocean vistas from the cliffs of Clovelly.
 For a perfect Sunday arvo, Clovelly Bowling Club will only charge you a cheeky $15 to play and they even have a BBQ where you can cook up your own meaty feast.

 Petersham Bowling Club

 If you love barefoot bowls and craft beer more than life, Petersham Bowling Club is definitely the place for you.
-With a list of delicious craft beers from Young Henry’s, Grifter, and Murray on tap, and an extra 50 in bottles behind the bar, you can spend all afternoon winning at bowls and in the drinks department.
+With a list of delicious craft brews like Young Henry’s, Grifter and Murray on tap, and an extra 50 in bottles behind the bar, you can spend all afternoon winning at bowls and skilling up on Sydney's beer culture.
 This place is an institution for a reason people.

 Balmain Bowling Club